Deepening, grounding, gathering, belonging

-SOUL COLLECTIVE is s a multi-day, online training that will occur 4 different times throughout 2022.
+SOUL COLLECTIVE is s a multi-day, online training.
 It is an online experience created for Folks of the Global Majority, Multi racial or biracial, BIPOC (Black, Indigenous, People of Color) to find freedom and community in liberating themselves from oppressive systems.
 This new training is a result of multiple requests from BIPOC at past trainings who expressed a desire for more race-based affinity spaces focused on healing, learning and networking.

 Join us for a cohort series where folks will have an opportunity to commune and converse around topics that aren't often highlighted in the inclusion and equity trainings that we attend.
 Let's center mental health and talk about physical, emotion, mental health and racialized trauma.
 Let's talk about sexism and colorism within racial minority groups.
 Let's talk about how erasure, anti-blackness, and white supremacy and how these issues show up in ALL of our communities.
 Let's examine and uproot the ways in which white supremacy is showing up in our personal and professional contexts, and reorient toward liberation.
 This training draws from Building Bridges' conflict transformation model, and pulls from facilitators' lived experiences as BIPOC individuals.